Facebook bans Myanmar army chief, top brass over rights abuses - Journal du Cameroun

 The UN report singled out Facebook for its “slow and ineffective” response.

-It also strongly criticised civilian leader Aung San Suu Kyi for failing to use her position and moral authority to stand up for the Rohingya against the military.
+It also strongly criticised civilian leader Aung San Suu Kyi for failing to use her position and moral authority to stand up for the Rohingya.

-Neither the commander-in-chief nor the president’s office could be reached for comment.
+In Yangon, government spokesman Zaw Htay said it was asking Facebook for more information on the blocking.

+“Community standards must be balanced,” he told local media, referring to the company’s content guidelines.
+“The government would like to know the exact reason.”

 Facebook chief executive Mark Zuckerberg has addressed the violence in Myanmar on several occasions including at a congressional hearing earlier this year.